What was the eligibility criteria for a Bounce Back Loan?

 * We will send you a repayment schedule before your first repayment is due.

-You can only receive one Bounce Back Loan for your business.
-So if you have already applied for, or have received funding for a Bounce Back Loan from another lender, you will not be eligible to apply.
-If your business is part of a group, only one loan is allowed per group.
+Borrowers could only have one Bounce Back Loan for their business.
+If a business was part of a group, only one loan was allowed per group.
 Two or more businesses that are under common ownership or control (including by the same individual or group of individuals) are considered to be a group;

 Bounce Back Loans are not subject to the usual consumer protections that apply to business lending.
 This means you won’t have the benefit of the protection that would otherwise be available to you under the Financial Services and Markets Act 2000 or the Consumer Credit Act 1974 (if applicable);